Cathay Pacific crew saw North Korean missile from plane, airline says

 "We remain alert and review the situation as it evolves."

-North Korea fired what is believed to be the biggest and most powerful missile in its arsenal last Wednesday, the Hwasong 15, after a weeks-long lull in testing.
+North Korea fired what is believed to be the biggest and most powerful missile in its arsenal last Wednesday, the Hwasong-15, after a weeks-long lull in testing.

 United States Defense Secretary James Mattis said shortly after the missile was launched that the missile demonstrated North Korea may have the ability to hit "everywhere in the world."